-History: The tax was enacted in 1979 at \$30 per vehicle.
+The tax was enacted in 1979 at \$30 per vehicle.
 In 1981 motor vehicles over 5 years old were exempted.
 In 1985 the rate was changed to 5% of the selling price for vehicles up to 10 years old.
-The current rates, based on vehicle age and selling price, took effect in 1988.
-The tax will be discontinued when there are enough proceeds to retire the Build Illinois bonds.
+Rates based on vehicle age and selling price took effect in 1988, and were raised in 2021 The tax is to be discontinued when there are enough proceeds to retire the Build Illinois bonds.
 A tax amnesty program in fiscal year 2004 allowed taxpayers to pay outstanding tax liabilities without penalty or interest.
 Collections totaled \$183,589.
 A fiscal year 2011 amnesty collected nothing.